 - Put a can of coconut milk in the fridge the night before or at least two hours before whipping it.

-- Measure out rolled outs and pulse them in a food processor or a blender until they resemble coarse flour.
+- Measure out rolled oats and pulse them in a food processor or a blender until they resemble coarse flour.

 - Mix with milk, whole wheat flour, wheat bran, sugar, melted coconut oil, sifted baking powder, salt, lightly beaten egg and vanilla extract.
 Set aside for 30 minutes.